 Emails, texts, and repeated calls to available numbers for the school have been unsuccessful in reaching them to obtain a response to the myriad allegations.

-A series of statements released on school’s official Facebook page, the last of which appeared on Aug.
-18, explicitly admit no wrongdoing, but describe “remorse” and promise “change,” while simultaneously claiming they are being unfairly under persecution.
+A series of statements released on the school’s official Facebook page, the last of which appeared on Aug.
+18, explicitly admit no wrongdoing, but describe “remorse” and promise “change,” while simultaneously claiming they are being unfairly persecuted.
 A third-party investigation is ongoing, they insist, though the “response rate of the affected women is extremely low.”

 The police, for their part, have evinced no great interest in the emerging tales, though insist they stand at the ready, willing to act should sufficient evidence present itself.